ZuPOO Review: Overpriced Laxative or Gut Support?

 We are unable to identify any ingredients in this formulation that we consider effectively dosed and likely to improve gut health based on a review of medical research.

-Strange and Unscientific Health Claims on ZuPoo Website
+Strange Health Claims on ZuPoo Website

 ZuPOO questionable health claim 1